US STOCKS-Futures dip ahead of data amid Fed uncertainty

 * Hilton Worldwide raises over $2.3 bln in record hotel IPO

-lower on Thursday, setting Wall Street up for a third day of
+on Thursday, setting Wall Street up for a third day of losses,

-and U.S. retail sales data for November will both be released at
+7 and U.S. retail sales data for November will both be released

 Washington removed one of the near-term reasons for the Fed to